Optimizing the spin sensitivity of grain boundary junction nanoSQUIDs -- towards detection of small spin systems with single-spin resolution: Conclusions

-\acknowledgments J.~Nagel and T.~Schwarz acknowledge support by the Carl-Zeiss-Stiftung.
-This work was funded by the Nachwuchswissenschaftlerprogramm of the Universit\"{a}t T\"{u}bingen, by the Deutsche Forschungsgemeinschaft (DFG) via the SFB/TRR 21 and by the European Research Council via SOCATHES.
+J.~Nagel and T.~Schwarz acknowledge support by the Carl-Zeiss-Stiftung.
+We gratefully acknowledge fruitful discussions with D.~Drung.
+This work was funded by the Nachwuchswissenschaftlerprogramm of the Universit\"{a}t T\"{u}bingen, and by the Deutsche Forschungsgemeinschaft (DFG) via projects KO 1303/13-1 and SFB/TRR 21 C2.